daychongyang/nvim/README.md

 - Install ZSH (Zsh is a shell designed for interactive use).
 - Install Oh-My-Zsh (Unleash your terminal like never before).
 - Install Neovim (hyperextensible Vim-based text editor).
+- Install StyLua (An opinionated code formatter for Lua).
 - Getting started using Lua in Neovim.
 - Setup Neovim for Node.js Developers with Lua.